xArshy/Portfolio/index.md

 # Introduction
 Hi,
- I'm Arshad.<br/>
+ I'm Arshad!<br/>
- I've been fascinated with programming since highschool.<br/>
+ I've been fascinated with programming since high school.<br/>
  This is a collection of my work done throughout the years.

 # Table of Contents